tishka04/regional_flex/README.md

 - generation technologies (nuclear, gas, fuel, biofuel, hydro)
 - optional curtailment of renewables
 - battery and pumped-hydro storage with state of charge dynamics
+- demand response
-- demand response and slack variables for unmet demand
+- slack variables for unmet demand
 - cross‑regional flows with transmission losses

 All parameters are defined in `config/config_master.yaml` and half‑hourly input data is read from `data/processed/<REGION>.csv`.